All Blogs

 Let’s check out some quick facts and figures related to cyber security data.

-• The average cost of data breaches globally stands at 4.90 million.
+- The average cost of a data breach globally stands at $4.44 million, the first year-over-year decline in five years.

-• The average cost of a data breach in the U.S. is $9.44 million.
+- The average cost of a data breach in the U.S. is $10.22 million, an all-time high for any country.

 Vulnerability Statistics and Facts